n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.vectorstorezepload.md

 # Zep Vector Store: Load

-The Zep Vector Store: Load node allows you to load data from a Zep vector database.
+Use the Zep Vector Store: Load node to load data from a Zep vector database.

 On this page, you'll find the node parameters for the Zep Vector Store: Load node, and links to more resources.